keithalpichi/keithalpichi.github.io/_posts/2016-11-11-developer-bootcamp-research-review.md

 - Practice, practice, practice.
 More specifically- code, code and code some more
   - Know and practice your data structures and algorithms (check out the [resource](/resources) page for resource recommendations)
   - Practice solving problems under time constraints.
 I got really anxious knowing I had 'x' amount of time left to solve a problem I had trouble solving.
 In the live interviews you have limited time so you must solve the problems fast.
 When you practice, time yourself.
 Come back later, delete your previous code and beat your time.
   - Practice solving problems while being watched.
 In coding interviews the interviewer is watching and listening to you.
 If you don't talk through your logic and code there's no way for the interviewer to know if you know what you're doing or if you're going in the right or wrong direction.
 If you're silent they can only assume you don't know what you're doing.
-Before you start coding talk about how you're going to approach the problem and explain each steps while you're doing it.
+Before you start coding talk about how you're going to approach the problem and explain each step while you're doing it.
 If you get stuck or make a mistake explain the problem and what you think is causing it.
   - Check out Jeff Lee's articles on his research and experience with various [coding bootcamps](http://rebootjeff.github.io/blog/2013/09/10/coding-bootcamp-research-admissions-processes-applications-and-interviews-part-1/).
 I found them to be extremely helpful when it came to choosing a developer bootcamp.
 Although they are a little outdated they are much more extensive than this article.

 ## Should I share my experience at Hackreactor?